skeoop/skeoop.github.io/Learning.md

     * Contacts (nightmare)

-### Oracle Java Tutorial

-[The Java Tutorials](https://docs.oracle.com/javase/tutorial/index.html) a very extensive collection of tutorials covering the Java language.
- * [Download](https://www.oracle.com/technetwork/java/javase/java-tutorial-downloads-2005894.html) the full tutorial and run on your computer, for easy access.
- * The *Really Big Index* is best place to find things.
-Bookmark it.

-### W3Schools Java Tutorial

-[W3Schools Java Tutorial](https://www.w3schools.com/java/default.asp) has many short sections covering syntax, with lots of interactive examples.
-You can run code in the browser window.
-The W3schools tutorial has less reading than Oracle's Java Tutorial.

 ### Books

 *Big Java* by Cay Horstmann.
 An easy to read book by professor who has written many Java books, including *Core Java*.
 Sixth edition includes Java 8 streams, lambdas, and other features, but Fifth edition is good, too.

 *Object-oriented Design and Patterns*, 2E by Cay Horstmann.
-Chapter 1 is a *Crash Course in Java*.
+[Chapter 1](docs/OODP-Chapter1.pdf) is a *Crash Course in Java*.
 If you learn to code quickly, this is great.

 *Core Java for the Impatient* by Cay Horstmann.
 More concise book on Java for people who know basic programming.
 Covers only the Java language, not O-O or programming concepts.
 Useful as reference.